pessimistic-io/audit-process/README.md

 ### Code freeze

-AWe start review only after the final commit is confirmed according to our rules.
+We start review only after the final commit is confirmed according to our rules.
 Please complete the development process before the audit begins to avoid chaos and time/cost increase.

 > Here is a useful article from Consensys on [how to prepare for an audit process](https://consensys.net/diligence/blog/2019/09/how-to-prepare-for-a-smart-contract-audit/).
 ---